passiomatic/videobox/README.md

 # Videobox

-Videobox is a Python web app that lets you discover and download the latest TV series.
+Videobox is a Python web app that lets you discover and download the latest TV series without annoying ads, tracking scripts, and crypto mining stuff.

 ![The Videobox home page](screenshot.jpg)